 You can have tea parties with your children on special occasions or weekends for a wonderful time with each other.
 Set up the table with mini ceramic cups, play pastries, and cake.
 You can also arrange a mixer for baking to have lots of fun.
 Do not forget to keep some aprons ready for the bakers.
 Toddlers can also invite their toy friends over for a tea party.

 Who doesn’t love Santa and the chance to become an elf working in Santa’s workshop?.
 Clear out a table and set up different stations for the workshop, including a toy testing station, a wrapping station, and a delivery station.
 You can also use some of their toys as gifts and put them in the stations to be wrapped and sent to Santa so that he can deliver them to the children on Christmas.

 9. Library play

-Make a cute reading area at a cozy corner of your house.
+Make a cute reading area in a cozy corner of your house.
 Set up a table near the reading area and make a register to note the books borrowed and returned to and from the library.
 You can also make an index card to place inside the library’s books and mark them when your child takes them for reading.
-You can also reverse the roles of the librarian with your toddler after a few times.
+You can also reverse the roles of the librarian with your child after a few times.

 10. Ice cream shop